Accounting for Missing Data in Public Health Research Using a Synthesis of Statistical and Mathematical Models: Abstract

 \section{Abstract}

-Introduction: Missing data is a challenge to medical research.
-Accounting for missing data by imputing or weighting conditional on covariates relies on the variable with missingness being observed at least some of the time for all unique covariate values.
-This requirement is referred to as positivity, and violations can result in bias.
+Introduction: Accounting for missing data by imputing or weighting conditional on covariates relies on the variable with missingness being observed at least some of the time for all unique covariate values.
+This requirement is referred to as positivity and positivity violations can result in bias.
 Here, we review a novel approach to addressing positivity violations in the context of systolic blood pressure. \\~\\ Methods: To illustrate the proposed approach, we estimate the mean systolic blood pressure among children and adolescents aged 2-17 years old in the United States using data from 2017-2018 National Health and Nutrition Examination Survey (NHANES).
-As blood pressure was never measured for those aged 2-7, there exists a positivity violation by design.
+As blood pressure was not measured for those aged 2-7, there exists a positivity violation by design.
 Using a recently proposed synthesis of statistical and mathematical models, we integrate external information with NHANES to address our motivating question. \\~\\ Results: With the synthesis model, the estimated mean systolic blood pressure was 100.5 (95\% confidence interval: 99.9, 101.0), which is notably lower than either a complete-case analysis or extrapolation from a statistical model.
 The synthesis results were supported by a diagnostic comparing the performance of the mathematical model in the positive region. \\~\\ Conclusion: Positivity violations pose a threat to quantitative medical research, and standard approaches to addressing nonpositivity rely on restrictive untestable assumptions.
-Using a synthesis model, like the one detailed here, offers a viable alternative through integration of external information.
+Using a synthesis model, like the one detailed here, offers a viable alternative.